Scandium oxide

-Scandium(III) oxide or scandia is a inorganic compound with formula Sc2O3.
+Scandium(III) oxide or scandia is an inorganic compound with formula Sc2O3.
 It is one of several oxides of rare earth elements with a high melting point.
 It is used in the preparation of other scandium compounds as well as in high-temperature systems (for its resistance to heat and thermal shock), electronic ceramics, and glass composition (as a helper material).

 Structure and physical properties

 Scandium(III) oxide adopts a cubic crystal structure (point group: tetrahedral (Th), space group: Ia3̅) containing 6-coordinate metal centres.
 Powder diffraction analysis shows Sc−O bond distances of 2.159–2.071 Å.

 Scandium oxide is an insulator with a band gap of 6.0 eV.

 Production

 Scandium oxide is the primary form of refined scandium produced by the mining industry.
 Scandium-rich ores, such as thortveitite (Sc,Y)2(Si2O7) and kolbeckite ScPO4·2H2O are rare, however trace amounts of scandium are present in many other minerals.
 Scandium oxide is therefore predominantly produced as a by-product from the extraction of other elements.